|

 area) used to have an enclosing wall round it (and served as the town

-pound), where a man was said to have tried to pen an owl overnight.
+pound), where a man was said to have tried to pen an o wl overnight.
 An

 owl features proudly on the town sign in remembrance of this act.
 Source: Enid Porter: 'Folklore of East Anglia' (Batsford, 1974), p.129-30.

-The walking statues The statues of the Four Evangelists that stand on top of the church tower (TG355166) were said to come down one by one in successive years, then duly return.
-Source: W. B. Gerish: 'Norfolk Folklore Collections' (unpublished, 1916-18, compiled by William de Castre), Vol.4, p.100.
+The walking statues The statues of the Four Evangelists that stand on top of the tower at St. Benedict's church (TG355166) were said to come down one by one in successive years, then duly return.
+Although the tower itself is 14th century, the effigies weren't added until the 1880s, so this odd little story came into being less than 30 years after they were made.

 Secret tunnel